Volume

 oryc-network-ssd

-and Compute Cloud disk are deleted. - For statically provisioned volumes, the PersistentVolumeSpec
+object and Compute Cloud disk will be deleted. - For statically provisioned volumes, the PersistentVolumeSpec

 .
 If theDelete